Financial Times guide to business start up 2017/18

 Help and support for businesses (HMRC)

-Information about the range of support HMRC offers to business start-ups and small businesses.
+HMRC offer a range of support services for small businesses.
 Here you will find guidance on what you need to do for tax and National Insurance purposes when you start up a business as a self employed person, a partnership or a limited company.
 There is information on return filing and paying deadlines and what records you must keep.

 Business incubators and accelerators: the national picture